serviewcare/EJDBKit/README.md

 =================

-It is definitely in a useable state but I would wait a bit before using it in a production environment.
+It is definitely in a useable state but I would wait a bit before using it in a production environment as it may change quite a bit before a first "stable" release(0.1.0).
 Having said that, I plan on actively working on this project until, at the very least, I'm satisfied it is a complete and correct implementation.

 Usage
 ==================